 Group Health Insurance Cost Containment Strategies

 At Songer benefits, we provide specialized benefit plan designs for your company and its medical expense insurance needs.
 We can provide many health insurance plan designs for your company that fit your needs and control costs.
-At Songer Benefits, we provide detailed claims review and health plan design.
+At Songer Benefits, we provide detailed claims reviews and health plan design.

 Group Health Insurance Alternative Funding Options

-The use of HMOs and PPO's and point-of-service health plans have been prevalent over the years as a method of containing costs.
-However, there are many alternate funding methods for your group health insurance available in today's market.
-Employers are have been seeking other ways of providing health insurance to their employee's worth methods that are different from the traditional insurance company plans.
+The use of HMOs and PPOs and point-of-service health plans have been prevalent over the years as a method of containing costs.
+However, there are many alternate funding methods for your group health insurance available in today’s market.
+Employers have been seeking other ways of providing health insurance to their employee’s worth methods that are different from the traditional insurance company plans.
 Such as hey health insurance plan with Highmark Blue Cross Blue Shield of West Virginia.